- Normal precautions

 - Safety and Security

 Avoid non-essential travel.

 Security Status Last Updated: 17 March 2020

-A number of cases of novel coronavirus (COVID-19) have been confirmed in Madagascar.
+A number of cases of COVID-19 have been confirmed in Madagascar.

 The Malagasy authorities announced the suspension of all international and regional flights from 20 March, until further notice.
 They have also suspended all flights between Reunion Island and Mayotte from this date.